Supporting Children with Medical Conditions Policy

 Parental agreement for the administration of medicines

 The school/setting will not give your child medicine unless you complete and sign this form and the school/setting has a policy that staff can administer medicine.
-To complete the form and view the full policy, click on the PDF below.
+To complete the form and view the full policy, click on the PDFs below.